Invariant Causal Prediction with Local Models: Data Generation and Additional Results

 \section{Data Generation and Additional Results}

-In this section we describe the precise data generation mechanisms used in our experiments.
+In this section we describe the precise data generation mechanisms used in our experiments from Section \ref{sec:experiments}.
 Unless otherwise stated we fixed $E=30$, $D=6$ and $|S^*|=2$.
-In Section \ref{sec:experimentsviolation} and \ref{sec:experimentslingam} we also experiment with data that was generated with a linear structural equation model (SEM).
-The SEM is defined by Equations \eqref{eq:semstart}-\eqref{eq:semend} further below, with $\mathcal{D}(\sigma)$ being a distribution with zero mean and standard deviation $\sigma$.
+The data is generated from a linear structural equation model with different noise distributions, given by Equations \eqref{eq:semstart}-\eqref{eq:semend} further below.
+Here $\mathcal{D}(\sigma)$ is a distribution with standard deviation $\sigma$ and zero mean.
 The specific choices of $\sigma$ for the individual experiments are specified in the following subsections.
 The graphical representation of the SEM is shown in Figure \ref{fig:semgraphicalmodel}.